allenap/unison-confgen/README.md

 This configuration file describes three hosts – _alice_, _bob_, and _carol_ –
 and the sets of files that each syncs.

-When I run `allenap-unison-confgen < schemes.yaml` on _alice_, two configuration files are generated:
+When I run `unison-confgen < schemes.yaml` on _alice_, two configuration files are generated:

 - `alice-bob.prf`
 - `alice-carol.prf`